jxltom/scrapymon/README.md

-# flask-template
+# flask-boilerplate

-A template for flask applications.
+A boilerplate for flask applications.

 ## Features